RepairKnowledge

 "The lump is still there, but now the skin around it is paper-thin and sunken in."
 At FILLER REVISION, this is the heartbreaking outcome we see in patients who have been through four, five, or more rounds of hyaluronidase.
 They came in with a filler lump; now they have a filler lump plus tissue damage.
 Over 60% of our hyaluronidase-failure patients arrive with visible collateral damage from repeated dissolving attempts.

-The problem is that hyaluronidase is not a precision weapon targeting only filler — it is a broad-spectrum enzyme that breaks down all hyaluronic acid molecules in the injection zone, including your body's own native HA.
+The problem is that hyaluronidase is not a precision weapon targeting only filler — it is a broad-spectrum enzyme that breaks down all hyaluronic acid molecules in the injection zone, including your body's own native HA (Hyaluronic Acid).
 Each injection depletes the natural components that maintain skin hydration, elasticity, and structural integrity.

 The Non-Selective Nature of Hyaluronidase